ypriverol/spark-java8/README.md

 Here a list of the most basic examples in Spark-Java8 and definition of the most basic concepts in Spark.

- 1- [SparkWordCount](): About How to create a simple JavaRDD in Spark.
+ 1- [SparkWordCount](https://github.com/ypriverol/spark-java8/wiki/2.1--Spark-Word-Count): About How to create a simple JavaRDD in Spark.
- 2- [MaptoDouble] (): How to generate general statistics about an RDD in Spark 3- [SparkAverage] (): How to compute the average of a set of numbers in Spark.
+ 2- [MaptoDouble] (https://github.com/ypriverol/spark-java8/wiki/2.2-Map-To-Double): How to generate general statistics about an RDD in Spark
+ 3- [SparkAverage] (https://github.com/ypriverol/spark-java8/wiki/2.3-Spark-Average): How to compute the average of a set of numbers in Spark.